 Pre-installation, one of the many value add services American Direct offers, is the process in which hardware, such as hinges, door closers, exit devices, locks, and electrified hardware, are installed onto the doors prior to shipping to the jobsite.

-Jim Saltzgiver, American Direct Northeast Regional Service Center Manager, says, “Mistakes due to improper installation of doors, frames, and hardware can add up in a hurry.
+Jim Saltzgiver, Northeast American Direct Fulfillment Center Manager, says, “Mistakes due to improper installation of doors, frames, and hardware can add up in a hurry.
 We help our customers avoid these unnecessary charges by having our door hardware professionals install the hardware in advance of shipment to the jobsite.”

 This project for Dudley Street Neighborhood Charter School is a prime pre-installation example.
 The order of twenty-one doors, with the hardware package by Allegion, was for one of American Direct’s modular build clients.